AJ Fidalgo

 Hi there!
-I'm AJ Fidalgo (he/him), a middle-aged, Philly-based, amateur* voice actor and all-around presence in the audio drama podcast community.This website exists primarily so that creators and producers -- and maybe even audio drama fans? -- can find out a bit more about me as a voice actor, hear demos, review credits, and contact me.Oh, and don't let that word "amateur" fool you: I have a career and a life outside of voice acting, I don't -- and don't want to -- do this for a living, but I know how to be professional and I take it seriously.
-Give me a shot for your project!ABOUT MEMy journey to audio drama voice acting is a bit of a meander.
-I did a bit of high school theater, way back in the '90s.
-After graduation I left it behind, but I always intended to come back eventually, once life settled down.
-Life never settles down, though, does it?In the mid '00s, I discovered audio drama podcasts as a means to entertain myself during a long commute -- starting with some old time radio rebroadcasts and a handful of Escape Artists anthologies.
-As I listened, some part of me kept thinking, "Hey, maybe I could do this?"Eventually I found my way into AD fan spaces, and before long I was running fan communities on Reddit and Discord.
-I ended up befriending a handful of AD creators as a result, and I got a good peek behind the curtain at the production side of things -- and it interested me greatly.A few years ago, a creator friend invited me to do a small cameo on an episode of his show.
+I'm AJ Fidalgo (he/him), a 40-something Philadelphia-area amateur voice actor.
+I predominantly work in the indie audio drama podcast realm, but if you've got something else in mind, I'll entertain it.This website exists primarily so that creators and producers -- and maybe even audio drama fans? -- can find out a bit more about me as a voice actor, hear demos, check out my credits and recent & upcoming appearances, and contact me.
+I'm also documenting my adventures in slowly building a new recording booth from scratch!ABOUT MEMy journey to audio drama voice acting is a bit of a meander.
+It started with high school theater way back in the '90s.
+After graduation I left acting behind, but I always intended to come back eventually.In the mid '00s, I discovered audio drama podcasts as a means to entertain myself during a tediously long commute to and from work.
+I started with old time radio rebroadcasts, and eventually discovered the Escape Artists network of anthologies.
+As I listened, some part of me kept thinking, "Hey, maybe I could do this?"In the early 2010s I left my job and moved a couple hundred miles away from home to go back to school for an advanced degree.
+Life just kind of moved on for me; I stopped following music, movies, podcasts...Eventually in the late 2010s, I came back to listening to audio drama podcasts, and eventually I found my way into AD fan spaces.
+Before long I was running fan communities on Reddit and Discord, as a way of giving back to the community.
+Through that, I ended up befriending a bunch of AD creators, and I got a good peek behind the curtain at the production side of things -- and it was extremely interesting!Cut to a few years ago.
+One of my creator friends needed a small role filled in an episode and invited me do it.
 I had no equipment, no experience, and no clue what I was doing.
-Still, it was fun and I decided to take the plunge and do more.Since then, I've been steadily upgrading my equipment, experience, and knowledge, and I may even be starting to have a clue, finally.
-In just a couple of years, I've had parts in dozens of AD episodes (55 credits on 22 feeds, at last count, though some are repeats or trailers), playing a range of characters from mean to pathetic, noble to sinister, background to fore.
+Seriously, I recorded it on my phone in a bathroom, because that seemed like a good idea at the time!
+Wow!
+Still, it was a fun experience and I quickly decided I wanted to do more.Since then, I've been steadily upgrading my equipment, knowledge, and experience.
+I may even be starting to have a clue, finally!
+In just a handful of years, I've had parts in dozens of AD episodes (65 credits on 23 different feeds, at last count, though some of those are repeats or trailers), playing a range of characters from mean to pathetic, noble to sinister, background to fore.
 I was even selected once as a finalist for the Audio Verse Awards!
-It's been one hell of a wild ride, and I'm still hanging on and growing!
-In fact, I'm building a new recording booth right now, and documenting the process here!Outside the AD world, I keep extremely busy as a good husband, a great toddler dad, and a halfway-decent professionally-licensed arguer.
-Life never did settle down, although I really can't complain!
+It's been one hell of a wild ride, and I'm still hanging on and growing!Outside the AD world, I keep extremely busy as a good husband, a great toddler dad, and a halfway-decent professionally-licensed arguer.
+Life never stops, although I really can't complain!

 CREDITS